dargaCode/WebDevStudyResources/README.md

     * Free - 303 Challenges

 ### Intermediate JavaScript
-JS definitely has some confusing and interesting quirks, but learning about them is also very satisfying.
+JS definitely has some interesting and potentially-confusing quirks, but learning about them is very satisfying.

 *   [YouTube / LearnCode.Academy - JavaScript is Weird... and AWESOME](https://www.youtube.com/playlist?list=PLoYCgNOIyGABI011EYc-avPOsk1YsMUe_)
     * Free - 5 Lessons (0.5 hours)